 Two out of every five people in North Korea are undernourished and one in five do not have access to clean water and sanitation.
 Mission East helps the rural population improve food security as well as water and sanitation facilities.

-Since the end of the civil war in 1997, Mission East has helped thousands of people in Tajikistan’s rural communities with clean water and latrines, livelihood training, how to cope with disasters, and promoted the rights and inclusion of vulnerable groups such as people living with disabilities.
+Mission East has helped thousands of people in Tajikistan’s rural communities with clean water and latrines, livelihood training, how to cope with disasters, and promoted the rights and inclusion of vulnerable groups such as people with disabilities.